-Facebook Software Engineering Salary Levels
+Facebook Engineer Salary Levels

 Engineers who join Facebook are assigned a level.
-This level is associated with their seniority within the company; the higher the level, the more responsibility you take on.
+This level is associated with their seniority within the company.
+The higher the level, the more responsibility you take on.
 Most big companies, especially in the technology industry, use a similar system.
 Levels ensure that everyone earns a comparable salary based on their impact on the business.

 - Software Engineer Level I (E3)